iwuliz/isml/README.md

 * Intro_to_Statis_Machine_learning-Assignment_3_report-Wuli_Zuo-a1785343.pdf:  Report to my A3
 including:
     1. Algorithm description of PCA
-    2. Algorithm description of k-means
+    2. Algorithm description of K-means
     3. Introduction to my code
     4. Experiments and result analysis
     5. Reference